yeamusic21/Agent-Centaur/README.md

 #####
 # Road Map
-    - Create a Supervisor Agent (as tools) architecture
+    - Create a Subgraph ReAct Agent architecture
-    - Include "tools" such as ...
+    - Include agents such as ...
         - Converse
         - Reflection
-        - Basic RAG
+        - Multi-agent RAG
         - Basic Summarization
         - Storm Researcher
         - Timeline Extractor (using Map Extract)

+# What is a Subgraph ReAct Agent
+ - Subgraph ReAct agent is a ReAct agent that has subgraphs at it's disposal instead of, or in addition to, tools.
+ - Each subgraph is a standalone agent that can be leveraged in the ReAct flow.